Dr. Jason Shumard, D.C.

 Many chronic diseases, which are ever-increasing in our society today, are a direct result of environmental exposures and lifestyle choices.

-This begs the question: Why–if all of the research points to modifiable factors that have the potential to cause, prevent, or reverse AD–is the conventional health care community still classifying this as a terminal and incurable illness?
+This begs the question: Why–if all of the research points to modifiable factors that have the potential to cause, prevent, or cure AD–is the conventional health care community still classifying this as a terminal and incurable illness?